khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

-# Wazuh Setup and File Integrity Monitoring (FIM) Demo
+# Wazuh Setup Tutorial

 ## Introduction

 In this guide, we’ll set up **Wazuh** — an open-source **SIEM** and **XDR** platform used to monitor systems and detect security events.
-We’ll also test a **File Integrity Monitoring (FIM)** feature to see how Wazuh detects and reports file changes in real time.
+We’ll also do a quick test at the end on **File Integrity Monitoring (FIM)** demo to see how Wazuh detects and reports file changes in real time.

 ---